When and where is the Labour Party Annual Conference 2017?

 Your application will go through a series of security checks.
 If your application is successful, we will inform you by email that your credential will be dispatched via post.

 Credentials are dispatched from the beginning of September.
-If your application is late, your credential may have to be collected from Conference Services in Liverpool.
+If your application is late, your credential may have to be collected from Conference Services in Brighton.
 We will inform you if this is the case.

 If we have any queries with your application, we will contact you directly.

 Will I receive a receipt for my application payment?

 If you require a receipt for your application, please click on the VAT receipt link after you have submitted your payment to download one.
 If you have any queries please contact Conference Services on 0345 092 3311 or email@example.com

 Can I upgrade my pass or add additional days?

 In most cases, you can upgrade your pass at any time prior to your pass being dispatched.
 Please contact Conference Services on 0345 092 3311 or email firstname.lastname@example.org and we will be able to advise you further.
 If you receive your pass in the post before you upgrade, you will need to visit Conference Services onsite and details of this will be available in the Conference Magazine which you will receive with your credential.
 We are unable to downgrade any passes; please ensure you choose the correct pass when applying.

 My application arrived after the deadline, can the late fee be waived?

 Deadlines are in place to give us adequate time to process your application.
 All deadlines and price increases are strictly adhered to and cannot be waived.